 Not satisfied with just two bachelor degrees, she decided while working at Gensler to take advantage of Boston University's online program to earn her Master of Science in Computer Information Systems with a concentration in Database and Knowledge Management while working full-time.
 Completing a Master's degree while working as a Database Administrator full-time taught her how to maximize her time efficiency and focus on making database processes more automated and streamlined.

 Outside of her professional career, she is very active in the community.
-She volunteers with several non-profits such as working as the webmaster and Membership Commissioner for the South End Rowing Club, the oldest swimming and rowing club in San Francisco, official swim observer for the Catalina Channel Swimming Federation, and Stewardship Director for the Western Cave Conservancy.
-She was recently honored with the staff-nominated position of Ambassador for the Stanford Blood Center.
+She volunteers with several non-profits such as working as the webmaster and Swim Commissioner for the South End Rowing Club, the oldest swimming and rowing club in San Francisco, official swim observer for the Catalina Channel Swimming Federation and Lake Tahoe Marathon Swimming Federation, and Stewardship Director for the Western Cave Conservancy.
+She was honored with the staff-nominated position of Ambassador for the Stanford Blood Center in 2017.
 Kelley was inspired to overcome her fear of needles and donate platelets weekly after living through the struggles of her uncle's leukemia fight.
 She is also an avid supporter of Be The Match, the national bone marrow registry that helped add 2 years to her uncle's life before succumbing to the disease in October 2015.
 Her policy is that if she can help an organization whose mission she strongly believes in, she will do whatever she can to help them.

 She also took up road cycling in November 2014 which quickly became a love affair.
 Her fourth ride was Mt.
 Tam and her ninth ride was Mt.
 Diablo, two of the three highest peaks in the Bay Area.
-She has organized several rids with her SheSpoke Cycling club, the first all-women's cycling club based in San Francisco.
+She has organized several rids with her SheSpoke Cycling, the first all-women's cycling club based in San Francisco, and NorCal Velo, a cycling club based in Santa Rosa.
 She completed her first 100+ mile ride at the 2015 Marin Century after riding for less than 9 months.
+She became a Randonneur in 2019 and quickly completed several 200K and her first 300K ride that same year.
+Randonneuring is amateur endurance cycling of rides between 200K and 600K that are entirely self-supported with Controls (checkpoints) along the way that are used to verify the cyclist completed the route.
+Several of her fellow Randonneurs go on to complete the annual Audax Club Parisien 1200K Paris-Brest-Paris ride (also self-supported), which several of the RUSA rides are qualifier rides.
+She's hoping to complete her first 400K in 2020.
 Cycling has taught her that anyone can do any ride and climb any hill, some just take longer than others to get the the top so do not stop.